sanuxp/sanuxp/README.md

 - 👋 Hi, I’m @sanuxp
 - 👀 I’m interested in internships and projects
-- 🌱 I’m currently learning Machine Learning and data analytics
+- 🌱 I’m currently learning Data Science and Data Structures
-- 💞️ I’m looking to collaborate in projects
+- 💞️ I’m looking to collaborate in projects, hackathons, and all other exciting works
 - 📫 Reach me at sanu848114@gmail.com

 <!---